The Essential CMMS Implementation Guide: Best Practices and Challenges When Putting a Computerized Maintenance Management System Into Action

 Hands-on training can help with this.
 If technicians are shown how to populate work orders with useful, quality information, the data you get out will be actionable.

-By following these steps and avoiding the most common implementation failures, you’ll join the 30% of companies that are successful in CMMS implementation.
+By following these steps and avoiding the most common implementation failures, you’ll join the ranks of the companies that are successfully implementing their CMMS.

 Frequently Asked Questions About CMMS Implementation